RevenueHunt/docs/docs/how-to-guides/publish-quiz-link.md

     7. From now on, whenever someone clicks on the button, a quiz popup will open.

-## Popup Displays Behind Website the Header
+## Popup Displays Behind Website Header

 If the Quiz Popup displays behind your website header or the `X` closing button is not visible it's likely that your website's header has an unusually high z-index.
 This is not something that can be fixed from the app's end but rather from your website's end.